Genivia/ugrep/README.md

 ### Limiting the number of matches with -K, -m, --max-depth, and --max-files

     -K NUM1[,NUM2], --range=NUM1[,NUM2]
-            Start searching at line NUM1 and end at line NUM2 when specified.
+            Start searching at line NUM1; stops at line NUM2 when specified.
     -m NUM, --max-count=NUM
             Stop reading the input after NUM matches for each file processed.
     --max-depth=NUM